neocoretechs/RosJavaLite/README.md

 concrete serializable classes vs interfaces and dynamic proxy invocations.
 This version will not interop with XML-RPC, yet.
 A simple intermediary to translate serialzable to XML-RPC would need constructed.
+The mechanism for remote calls is a simple serialized class of 'package, method name, and parameters'.
+On the remote side the server classes are reflected and the methods matched to the incoming message and invoked with the parameters supplied in the message.
+The result is returned as lists of objects, as in the original version, but the only requirement is that the objects in request and result all serialize.
+To this end the Standard ROS message files can be generated as concrete serializable classes with the GenerateClasses class mentioned earlier.

-Addresses are now expressed in InetSocketAddress rather than URI as the primary servers are simple socket servers using Java serialization instead of the heavyweight XML-RPC protocols.
+Addresses are now expressed in InetSocketAddress rather than URI since the primary servers are simple socket servers and can use Java serialization instead of the heavyweight XML-RPC protocols with their associated 'schemes'.

+The MasterServer and ParameterServer are now organized as distinct servers on 2 different ports, although the reflected methods available to remotely call both are encapsulated in the MasterServer class.
+The default ports for the master and parameter server are port and port+1 starting at 8090., so initially the default master is at 127.0.0.1:8090 and default parameter server is at 127.0.0.1:8091

 The original incarnation was simply too unnecessarily massive to get good performance from SBC's like the Odroid and RPi.
+Bringing up the associated full web server and XML RPC endpoints was a performance death sentence.
-Eventually, a cohesive Relatrix/ROSJavaLite robot bus will combine all the NeoCoreTechs robotics projects.
+Eventually, a cohesive Relatrix/ROSJavaLite robot bus will combine all the NeoCoreTechs robotics projects into a true general purpose
+Robot Operating System usable for field robotics.